 About the Industrial Automation micro-certificate

-The RapidSkills program consists of four micro-certificates, which are short-term, competency-based, industry-recognized certificates based on sectoral-focused feedback from regional stakeholders and employers, designed to upskill workers in a part-time format.
+The RapidSkills program consists of a series of micro-certificates, which are short-term, competency-based, industry-recognized certificates based on sectoral-focused feedback from regional stakeholders and employers, designed to upskill workers in a part-time format.

 In this three-module, 96-hour micro-certificate, participants explore the fundamentals of modern automation, progressively learning more advanced control techniques and technology.
 They gain an understanding of how devices such as sensors, cylinders and valves are integrated and controlled by a PLC.
 Participants with prior experience may write an assessment to prove competencies and receive an exemption from one or all sections.

 Digital badges will be awarded for the completion of each micro-certificate module and for the completion of the entire RapidSkills program.